We’re true Victorians now.

 You could shop on Government Street.
 You’ll find great shops there.

-But get off the tourist trail slightly and wander along lower Johnson Street (nicknamed “LoJo”), between Government Street and Store Streets.
+But get off the tourist trail slightly and wander along lower Johnson Street (nicknamed “LoJo”), between Government Street and Store Street.

 Here, you find colorful, early 19th-century buildings from the gold-rush era lining both sides of LoJo.
 They house a variety of eclectic shops and boutiques selling everything from locally designed fashions to jewelry to home décor.